threefoldfoundation/threefold_data/content/blog/consensus_2022_recap/consensus_2022_recap.md

 category: [foundation]
 image: ./consensus_2022_recap.png
 image_caption: "Consensus 2022 Recap – ThreeFold Community Celebrates the  Internet of Internets"
-excerpt: It’s that time of the year when believers and builders of a decentralized tomorrow gather to celebrate the festival for the decentralized world.
-And ThreeFold is the foundation to realize a truly decentralized world.
+excerpt: In June, the ThreeFold Team went to Austin to share our vision for a decentralized Internet as sponsor of Consensus 2022.
+Throughout an incredible week, we spread the word about ThreeFold, formed meaningful connections and planted the seeds for the first sovereign Regional Internet.
 authors: [hannah_cordes]
 created: 2022-06-28
 ---